astoeckel/led-controller/README.md

 ### Dimming using pulse-width modulation (PWM)

 To dim individual LED channels in 4096 steps I'm using an AVR microcontroller clocked at 8 MHz.
-The AVR only provides high speed PWM with 256 steps.
-Since brightness perception in biological systems is logarithmic, 256 are far to few steps to smoothly change brightness are low brightness values.
-E.g. the perceived brightness difference between the brightness levels "1" and "2" are extreme compared to the brightness difference between "254" and "255".
+Note that the AVR only provides high speed PWM with 256 possible steps.
+Since brightness perception in biological systems is logarithmic, 256 are far to few steps to smoothly change brightness at low brightness values.
+E.g. the perceived brightness difference between the brightness levels "1" and "2" are rather extreme compared to the brightness difference between "254" and "255".
 To introduce more intermediate steps I'm using a technique called oversampling: the PWM is operated at a frequency 16 times higher than required for flicker-free operation, and the PWM value is slightly varied within each 16-cycle period.
 This variation depends on the lower 4-bit of the brightness value (marked with `l` in the following diagram).

     12-bit brightness value
     11 10  9  8  7  6  5  4  3  2  1  0